kdubbels/kdubbels.github.io/_posts/2017-05-26-functional-pipeline-method-chain.markdown

 R.compose(R.contains(3), uniq);
 ```

 Now, what is the advantage to R.compose() over _.chain()?
-Arguably, readability is a factor but - and this is crucial! - for a mind trained to use a method chain over function composition, function composition does not necessarily offer greater readability at all.
+Arguably, readability is a factor but - and this is crucial! - for a mind trained to use a method chain over function composition, function composition does not necessarily offer greater readability.

 Afterword.

 I will return to the topic of composition in a future post.
-For now, the takeaway should be that Underscore isn't functional, that method chaining is an OOP construct, and that composition *may* offer advantages in readability over method chaining.
+For now, the takeaway should be that Underscore isn't "really" functional, that method chaining is an OOP construct, and that composition *may* offer advantages in readability over method chaining.